 Another barrier often encountered by supply chain management consulting teams is the belief that only internal managers and workers know what’s best for the client-organisation.
 This tends to lead to reluctant collaboration from internal professionals and even passive obstruction of progress.

-Again, communication is the key to removing this particular obstacle.
-However, please don’t simply declare that consultants will be better at solving the problem than would an internal team.
+Again, communication is key to removing this particular obstacle.
+However, please don’t simply declare that consultants will be better at solving the problem that would an internal team.

 When we talk about communication in this context, we mean continuous, two-way communication (and collaboration) throughout the life of your project.
 For example, it makes sense to appoint a number of project “champions” from within your management teams and workforce.